 |School of Social Work

-Students and faculty should wear comfortable shoes with a low heel.
+Wear comfortable shoes with low heels.
 You will be walking up the stairs from Schoenecker Arena to the field house during the procession.

-We request that you do not bring items into the field house that might distract from the dignity of the ceremony, or create any action that interferes with the ceremony.
-Thank you for demonstrating your support and giving the ceremony the dignity and honor it richly deserves.
+Do not bring items into the field house that might distract from the dignity of the ceremony, or create any action that interferes with the ceremony.
+Thank you for demonstrating your support and giving the ceremony the dignity and honor that it deserves.

-Newspaper announcements of graduates are issued for all verified undergraduate and graduate students.
-Please note that the list of verified students is not available until approximately one month after the end of a term.
-In addition, it can take two to three weeks to process and mail the list.
+Newspaper announcements of graduates will be issued for all verified students.
+Please note that the list of verified students will not be available until approximately one month after the end of the spring semester.
+In addition, it can take two to four weeks to process and mail the list.
 Publication is at the discretion of local newspapers.
-If you have questions regarding the releases, please contact Kelly Engebretson at email@example.com.
+If you have questions regarding the releases, please contact Brittany Stojsavljevic at STOJ0003@stthomas.edu.

 Please notify your graduate program coordinator if you do not plan to attend the graduation ceremony.

-A professional photographer from GradImages will take your picture as you receive your diploma.
-Proofs will be sent to your permanent address and via email within three to five days after the ceremony.
+A professional photographer from GradImages has been hired by the university and will take your picture as you receive your diploma.
+Proofs will be sent to your permanent address and via email three to five days after the ceremony.
 There is no obligation to purchase.
 Pictures can be ordered online, by phone or by mail.
-GradImages can be contacted at (800) 261-2576 or via email at www.gradimages.com.
+GradImages can be contacted at (800) 261-2576 or at www.gradimages.com.

-Strollers will not be allowed in the field house because of the large number of guests who attend the graduate ceremony.
-There will be a stroller corral where you can leave your stroller in the lower quad.
-Ushers will direct you to the stroller corral, and an usher will be with the strollers during the ceremony.
+Strollers will not be allowed in the field house because of the large number of guests who attend the ceremony.
+There will be a stroller corral where guests can leave strollers in the lower quad, south of the Anderson Athletic and Recreation Complex.
+Ushers will direct guests to the stroller corral, and the area will be supervised during the ceremony.

 White: arts and letters, humanities, Catholic studies